-We are facing the great monument of the Camino de Santiago, in fact, the end point of the famous route in any of its aspects.
-See the imposing facade of the Cathedral, one of the most beautiful in the world, after a long effort, is undoubtedly worth the effort.
+This is the great monument of the Camino de Santiago and the end point of the famous route in any of its aspects.
+Seeing the imposing facade of the Cathedral, after a long effort, is undoubtedly worth the effort.

 When we, the French nation, want to enter the basilica of the Apostle, we do so through the northern gate.
 In front of this entry, next the Camino is the hospital for poor pilgrims in Santiago, and at the other side of the street, there is an atrium, reached by going down 9 steps.
 At the bottom of the staircase of the atrium, there is a remarkable fountain, incomparable to all others worldwide.
 This fountain sits on three stone steps, which hold the most beautiful cup of circular stone, and, concaves, like a bucket or bowl, of such great size that I imagine fifteen people can comfortably swim inside.

 Chapter IX of Book V of the Codex Calixtino